blikblum/slick-router/docs/router-configuration.md

 router.use(function () { console.log('my middleware') }, { at: 0 })
 ```

-The middleware can be defined also as an object defining one or more of following hooks:
+The middleware can be defined also as an object with one or more of the following methods:

 - `resolve(transition, prevData)`: called once per transition after previous middleware, if any, is resolved.
 Main action should be done here.
 - `done(transition)`: called when transition succeeds and after all middlewares are resolved